K-avi/MusicTool/roadmap.md

     -do the functions that turn a degreee prog into a triad / chprog

+    -make the progbook file clean (MACROS + split into 2/3 files) never!!!! (kinda)

+    -customise generation (nb extensions etc)

+IF I HAVE THE TIME AND WILL; REDO THE IMPLEMENTATION TO MAKE IT ACTUALLY DECENT:

+create a table of tables indexed by proglength

+in each table save bookentries in a table indexed by PCS

 pending for progbook:

-    -make the progbook file clean (MACROS + split into 2/3 files)

-    -be able to pop extensions from a prog

     -implement the parsing

-    -implement the checking
+     -implement syntaxchecking

     -implement in the frontend